 About Opioid Abuse

-The problem is daunting to be sure and the opioid abuse overdose statistics are eye-watering, to say the least.
-Nearly 50,000 people in the United States died from opiate-related overdoses in 2019 alone.
-According to the National Institute On Drug Abuse.
-However, there are good reasons for hope where the opioid abuse epidemic is concerned.
+The problem is daunting, and the opioid abuse overdose statistics are eye-watering.
+According to the National Institute on Drug Abuse, nearly 50,000 people in the United States died from opiate-related overdoses in 2019 alone.
+However, there are reasons for hope.

 What Are Opioids?

-Opioids are a category of drug that is most often used to treat moderate to severe pain in prescription form.
-All opioids are either derived from opium, an extract of the opium poppy plant, or synthesized.
+Opioids are drugs most often used to treat moderate to severe pain in prescription form.
+All opioids are either derived from opium, an extract of the poppy plant, or synthesized.

-Most prescription opioids, such as oxycodone (Percocet, OxyContin) and hydrocodone (Vicodin, Lorcet) are referred to as semi-synthetic because they are partly derived from natural compounds.
+Most prescription opioids, such as oxycodone (Percocet, OxyContin) and hydrocodone (Vicodin, Lorcet), are called semi-synthetic because they are partly derived from natural compounds.
 Fully synthetic opioids include fentanyl and buprenorphine.
-Illicit drugs like heroin and illegally manufactured fentanyl are also opioids.
+Illicit drugs like heroin are also opioids.

 All opioids are addictive.
-Use of an opioid, as prescribed or in the case of opioid abuse, can create opioid dependence in as little as 10 days.
+Use of an opioid, as prescribed or illicitly, can create opioid dependence in as little as ten days.
 If a person has regularly taken opioids long enough to develop a dependence, they will experience some physical withdrawal symptoms when they stop.
 Opiates are most often prescribed after a person either has an injury or surgical procedure resulting in moderate to severe pain afterward.

-There are many examples of prescription opioid pain medications on the market today.
-With all of the brand names and variations, it can be hard to keep track.
+There are many examples of prescription opioid pain medications on the market today, and it can be hard to keep track of all the brand names and variations.
 As a rule, though, any opioid medication in the United States is a controlled substance.
-This means a doctor’s prescription will be required, a government photo ID to pick up the prescription and refills will be strictly limited and controlled.
-Chances are any pain medication you receive that falls under all those conditions are likely opioid and potentially addictive.
+This means a doctor’s prescription will be required, a government photo ID to pick up the prescription, and refills will be strictly limited and controlled.
+Chances are any pain medication you receive that falls under all those conditions is likely opioid and potentially addictive.

-Below we’ve provided a list of many of the more common prescription medications we see in opioid abuse patients along with some of their brand names.
-Note that buprenorphine is included as it is a synthetic opioid, however, it is most often prescribed for opioid detox or medication-assisted treatment/harm reduction.
-Buprenorphine was engineered for these purposes and lacks the euphoric side effects of conventional opioids which makes it far less likely to be a factor in opioid abuse.
-However medium to long-term use does require a careful taper/titration to mitigate potential withdrawal symptoms.
+Below we’ve provided a list of common prescription medications along with some of their brand names.
+Note that buprenorphine is included as it is a synthetic opioid.
+However, it is most often prescribed for opioid detox or medication-assisted treatment/harm reduction.
+Buprenorphine was engineered for these purposes and lacks the euphoric side effects of conventional opioids, making it far less likely to be abused.
+However, medium to long-term use does require a careful taper/titration to mitigate potential withdrawal symptoms.

 Common Prescription Opioid Medicines: